Can You Sue Someone After Settling With Their Insurance in Virginia?

 Example: You're injured in a t-bone accident or a rear-end accident and accept a settlement from the driver's insurance.
 Later, you discover a defective seat belt made your injuries worse.
 If your settlement didn't release the manufacturer from liability, you may still have the right to sue them.

-Can You Sue Again After a Settlement?
+Can You Sue Again After a Settlement in Virginia?

 • Another party is liable.
 Settling with one defendant doesn't prevent lawsuits against others.